Back pain: what to do? (In chronological order)

 If you're used to sleeping on your side, a pillow between your knees can also reduce spinal twists that potentially cause increased pain.

-As for the prone position, it is often considered "bad" for the back.
+Regarding the prone position, it is often considered “bad” for the back.
 It's a myth.
-Admittedly, it forces the neck in rotation and accentuates the lumbar lordosis, but it's all about adaptation.
+Certainly, it forces the neck to rotate and accentuates the lumbar lordosis, but it's all about adaptation.
 If your spine is able to support this position, there is no harm in adopting this position.

 On the other hand, in the presence of back pain or neck pain, a pillow under the belly is often better tolerated for people who are used to the prone position.
 It's up to you to see what's best for your back.